Documentation

 Installing Activity Flow in Flutter apps

-This guide explains how to install and configure the VTEX Activity Flow SDK in Flutter apps for Android and iOS.
+Learn how to install the VTEX Activity Flow SDK in your Flutter app to track navigation, page views, deep links, ads, and customer interactions across Android and iOS.

 Before you begin